Who's Running NASA?

 Lightfoot did not provide a reason for his departure, but said he looked forward “to more time with my family and closest friends.”
 Charlie Bolden, the former administrator who served under Obama, told me recently that Lightfoot and others at headquarters have been “doing double duty.”

 So, what now?
 Someone else in NASA leadership will step in and take over for Lightfoot.
-One potential candidate is Steve Jurcyzk, the associate administrator, who’s serving on an acting basis himself.
+One potential candidate is Steve Jurczyk, the associate administrator, who’s serving on an acting basis himself.
 (There are a number of vacancies at the top of NASA.)

 The Trump administration’s nomination for administrator—the person the president wants in the job, as Lightfoot said—is Jim Bridenstine, a Republican congressman from Oklahoma.
 The White House nominated him for the position last September.
 Bridenstine has faced a congressional committee in two hearings since, but Senate leaders haven’t brought his nomination to the full chamber for a vote.
 Republicans have the majority in the Senate, but they may not have enough votes to confirm the nomination.
 If every Democrat votes against Bridenstine and one Republican joins them, the Senate would need to bring in Vice President Mike Pence to break the tie in his role as the president of the chamber.
 If more than one Republican joins them, the nomination would fail.